Skip to main content

 Click 'New Project'

-Enter a project name, slug, and the working directory — the path where Claude will read and write code.
+Enter a project name, slug, and the working directory — the local path where Claude will read and write code.

 3